rgyoung6/DBTC/README.md

 ### Output
 This function produces a '_CombineTaxaReduced.tsv' file for every 'taxaAssign' or 'taxaAssignCombine' present in the target directory.

-### Intrepretation
+### Interpretation
 Reduced taxonomic assignment files have fewer columns in the main taxa_reduced.tsv file than the taxaAssign files as columns are collapsed.
-In addition, the values in the taxonomic columns in parentheses represent the average values across all of the results with the same taxonomic assignment (see taxon_assign() intrepretation above).
+In addition, the values in the taxonomic columns in parentheses represent the average values across all of the results with the same taxonomic assignment (see taxon_assign() interpretation above).

 The columns include, superkingdom, phylum, class, order, family, genus, species, Top_BLAST, Final_Common_Names, Final_Rank, Final_Taxa, Result_Code, RepSequence, Number_ASV, Average_ASV_Length, Number_Occurrences, Average_ASV_Per_Sample, Median_ASV_Per_Sample, Results.